The Shiva Neural Stimulation Software

 Persinger MA, Cook CM, Tiller SC.
 “Enhancement of images of possible memories of others during exposure to circumcerebral magnetic fields: correlations with ambient geomagnetic activity.”
 Perceptual and Motor Skills.
-2002 Oct;95(2):531-43 link
+2002 Oct;95(2):531-43

 This experiment used nine pairs of volunteers who were all intimately related.
 Five of these were mothers and daughters, one was brother and sister, one was a pair of twins, and two were married couples.
 Each pair of volunteers were tested on a different day.
-The pairs were divided into two – one stimulus and one response person.
+The pairs were divided into two – a stimulus and a response person.
 The response person was the one who got the magnetic stimulation using the octopus, and the stimulus person was in another room being shown one of five postcards, picked at random.